 She says that chia seeds absorb between 15 and 20 percent times their weight in water—that’s a lot.
 Case in point: When you add chia seeds to yogurt or a smoothie, you can see them get bigger.
 (In fact, it’s one of the superfood’s selling points.)
 Now imagine that happening in your stomach.
 Quite the visual, right?

-The easy fix
+The easy fix to prevent bloating

 Despite the complaints she’s been getting, Lockwood is still a chia seed fan: “They’re high in fiber, protein, and are a good healthy fat,” she says.
 Her solution?
 Just soak them beforehand.
 That way, they’ve already expanded before they enter your digestive track.